svn2github/dotnetzip/Readme.txt

 not mean it is licensed by Microsoft.
 See the License.txt file for details.

+DotNetZip is derived in part from ZLIB, the C-language library by Mark Adler and Jean-loup Gailly .
+See the License.ZLIB.txt file included in the DotNetZip download for details.

 What is DotNetZip?  and How is it packaged?
 ---------------------------------------------

-DotNetZip includes a managed library for dealing with ZIP files, and a managed library doing ZLIB compression.
+DotNetZip is primarily a managed library for dealing with ZIP files.

-The former depends upon the capabilities included in the latter.
+The ZIP library exposes classes in the Ionic.Zip namespace; the primary classes are ZipFile, ZipOutputStream, and ZipInputStream.
+The ZIP library depends on a set of classes for doing ZLIB compression and decompression; these are exposed in the Ionic.Zlib namespace.

+If you want only ZLIB (raw compression and decompression, RFC 1950, 1951, and 1952), the zlib classes are packaged independently, in Ionic.Zlib.dll.
+If you want ZIP, or both ZIP and ZLIB, then your application should depend on Ionic.Zip.dll; this assembly includes a superset of the classes in Ionic.Zlib.dll .

 For each DLL, there is a version for the regular .NET Framework and another for the Compact Framework.